 Monday

 Next week:

 • Group 4: Workshop Poems Due.
-Bring sufficient copies for the entire class.
+Bring enough copies for the whole class

+Monday